Python API

 latform.parser.Files dataclass

-Represents a collection of parsed files starting from a main entry point.
+Represents a collection of parsed files starting from one or more top-level entry points.

 latform.parser.Files.call_graph_edges property